-What the heck are these things called?
-Trying to remember, but it involves airport infrastructure....
-Wait.
+I'm trying to remember what they are called, but it involves airports....
+One moment.
 I apologize.
-The funds for the construction of airports, and the funding you receive is largely from (interpretation ends) the federal government (interpretation).... \$2 million will be used within (interpretation ends) 11-year (interpretation) period.
-Is this only applicable to Nunavut or is this also applicable to the other provinces?
+The funds for construction at airports, with funding largely from (interpretation ends) the federal government, (interpretation) \$2 million will be used within (interpretation ends) 11-years. (interpretation) Is this only applicable to Nunavut or is this also applicable to the other provinces?
 Thank you, Mr. Chairman.

 Hon.
 David Akeeagok (interpretation): Thank you.
-The federal government has a National Trade Corridors Fund and we had applied for federal funding for this project, along with the airport upgrades and the approval for the funding included the shelters or terminal buildings as well.
+The federal government has the National Trade Corridors Fund that we applied to for this project and the airport upgrades, and the approved funding included the shelters or terminal buildings as well.

-Every time the grants come up, they always tell us what we are able to propose and what we can propose for.
-Once we find out then we make a proposal to the federal government to get funding.
-That's how the process is.
+Every time the grants come up, they always inform us of what we are able to propose and what we are eligible for.
+Once we have that information, then submit our proposal to the federal government to get funding.
+That's how the process has worked.
 Thank you, Mr. Chairman.

-Ms. Nutarak: (interpretation) Thank you, Mr. Chairman and also minister for clarifying that.
-With regard to the previous plans to move the entirety of the airports or the terminals in either Pangnirtung or Kimmirut, as the funding for these projects also been approved?
+Ms. Nutarak: (interpretation) Thank you, Mr. Chairman and minister, for clarifying that.
+With regard to the previous plans to relocate the airports or the terminals in both Pangnirtung and Kimmirut, has the funding for these projects also been approved?
 Thank you, Mr. Chairman.

 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Chairman.
-In moving an airport and making a new airstrip, they have not met their criteria.
+They have not met the (interpretation ends) criteria (interpretation) to move their airport and new airstrip.

-We wanted to apply for Kimmirut and Pangnirtung airport replacement projects, but with our own funding.
-Obviously, our government faces a rather limited capital funds challenge for plans towards moving airstrips or even terminals.
-If we can find the funding then we can revisit that, however, we are unable to move the airstrips or terminals.
-Once the funding is made available, those two communities will be our priority.
+We wanted to apply for the Kimmirut and Pangnirtung airport replacement projects, but with providing our own additional funding.
+Obviously, our government faces challenges with rather limited capital funds for plans towards moving airstrips or even terminals.
+If we can find the funding, then we can revisit that, however, we are unable to move the airstrips or terminals as the sole funder.
+Once the funding is made available, those two communities will be our top priority.
 That's our plan.